- The source code for this app is available here: https://github.com/openshift-cs/ostoy

 - Deployment Definition YAMLs:

-Note In order to simplify the deployment of the app we have included all the objects needed in the above YAMLs as "all-in-one" YAMLs.
-Though in reality, an enterprise would most likely want to have a different yaml file for each Kubernetes object.
+In order to simplify the deployment of the app we have included all the objects needed in the above deployment manifests as an "all-in-one" manifest.
+Though in reality, an enterprise would most likely want to have a different manifest file for each Kubernetes object.

 OSToy is a simple Node.js application that we will deploy to ROSA.
 It is used to help us explore the functionality of Kubernetes.
 This application has a user interface where you can: